Individualized, careful treatment of acne and acne scarring in teens and adults.

 Dr. Kiripolsky has found that her patients are much happier and more compliant once they fully understand what factors are contributing to their acne, as well as how many treatment options we have available and, how each treatment is working to clear the acne.

 There are many common myths associated with acne.
-A major myth is that people should simply allow acne to “run it’s course”.
-This is terrible advice because without treatment, dark marks and permanent scars can follow you throughout your lifetime.
-We have so many treatments available to where no one needs to live with acne (or it’s associated marks/scarring).
+A major myth is that people should simply allow acne to “run its course”.
+This is terrible advice as, without treatment, dark marks and permanent scars can follow you throughout your lifetime.
+We have so many treatments available so no one needs to live with acne (or its associated marks/scarring).

 Another myth is that acne is only seen in teenagers.
 This couldn’t be further from the truth.

-If you have a bad case of acne, you may feel like you are the only one, but many people have acne.
+If you have a bad case of acne, you may feel like you are the only one, but many people have the condition.
 It is the most common skin problem in the United States.
 About 40 to 50 million Americans have acne at any one time.

 Most people who have acne are teenagers or young adults, but acne can occur at any age.
 Newborn babies can get acne.
 Men and women get acne, even into middle age.

 Not just teens have acne.
-A growing number of women have acne in their 30s, 40s, 50s, and beyond.
+A growing number of women have it in their 30s, 40s, 50s, and beyond.

 Dermatologists are not sure why this is happening.
-But dermatologists understand that adult acne can be particularly frustrating.
+But they understand that adult acne can be particularly frustrating.

 To diagnose acne, a dermatologist will first examine your skin to make sure you have acne.
 Other skin conditions can look like acne.